-Five Israeli settlements have been established on village lands.
-'Agur was built close to the village site in 1950.
-The settlement of Tzafririm, established in 1958, and Li-'On, established in 1960, are southeast of the site.
-The settlement of Giv'at Yeh'ayahu, established in 1958, is close to the border between 'Ajjur's lands and the lands of Zakariyya, while the settlement of Tirosh, established in 1955, is to the northwest.
+There are five Israeli settlements established on the village's land: 'Agur built close to the village site in 1950, Tzafririm established in 1958, and Li-'On established in 1960, are southeast of the site; while Giv'at Yesh'ayahu, built in 1958, is close to the border between 'Ajjur's lands and the lands of Zakariyya, and the settlement of Tirosh, established in 1955, is in the northwest area.

 No related videos